Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

    - the tisses selected for analysis were the first 5 tissues with the largest sample sizes (see table 1)

 2. The GMAC algorithm requires input of both known and unknown potential confounders.
-We used the known confounders of sex, age, and pcr test as the known set of confounders and the full set of principle components obtained from the PCA on the expression matrix for each tissue as the pool of unknown potential confounders
+We used the known confounders of sex, platform, and pcr test as the known set of confounders and the full set of principle components obtained from the PCA on the expression matrix for each tissue as the pool of unknown potential confounders